savicprvoslav/alfresco-mail-tracking-module/README.md

 alfresco-mail-tracking-module
 =============================

-Allows alfresco to track if user has opened email that it was sent to him.
+Allows alfresco to track if user has opened email that it was sent.

 This project done using alfresco maven sdk you can find tutorial here http://alfrescoblog.com/2014/05/10/maven-alfresco-sdk/